cap-js-community/cds-cucumber/docs/ENV.md

 ### SHOW_BROWSER

-The browser is by default in headless mode and with this variable it can become visible
+Lauches the browser in non-headless mode as by default it is invisible.

 Example:
 ```